cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 ### Agenda:
 * What is `cluster-scripts`?
-* Opening up the PGR Cluster
+* Opening up the ILCC Cluster
 * `squeue` and `sinfo`
 * Requesting an interactive session with `interactive` or `interactive_gpu`
 * Checking your GPU allocation with `nvidia-smi`